 This is a Texas-focused private funder that supports the following issues across the state: arts and culture, civic and public affairs, education, health, and human services, environment, public education, and mental health.

-This funder provides grants to religious organizations, charitable organizations, institutions of higher learning, and medical institutions engaged in the treatment and care of diseases.
+Mabee provides grants to religious organizations, charitable organizations, institutions of higher learning, and medical institutions engaged in the treatment and care of diseases.
 Grants are generally limited to building projects and major medical equipment.

 The McCune Charitable Foundation is exclusive to the state of New Mexico and prioritizes economic development and stability, and innovation in education and the local food industry.